mikeboensel/mikeboensel.github.io/_posts/2018-03-04-schoolyard-fights.md

 	The feeling is basically indistinguishable right now.</figcaption>
 </figure>

 Clearly the Coursera course is lower stakes.
 My investment is just the time I've put in on the previous tests.
-But it still comes down...
+But it still comes down to...

 # A sense of disconnect between effort and outcome
 My investment in learning may have no ultimate bearing on my success.
 I could have reviewed everything, but if I can't discover this new relationship between X and Y that wasn't really touched on by the professor I'm screwed.

-Its certainly reasonable to argue tough, novel problems are a differentiatior.
+It's certainly reasonable to argue tough, novel problems are a differentiatior.
 Who should get an A, B, or C?
 I can buy that.
 The issue comes when we cross a threshold.
 I know I'm not failing the class if I can walk away knowing that I got 90% right.
 That's a healthy threshold.
 80%?
 Not terrible.
 70%...
 I now have no margin for any silly errors.